sckott/recology/_posts/2012-01-12-phylogeny-resolution.markdown

 - phylogenetics
 ---

-UPDATE:  Yeah, sp the treeresstats function had a problem in one of the calculations.
+UPDATE:  Yeah, so the treeresstats function had a problem in one of the calculations.
 I fixed that and added some more calulcations to the function.

 I couldn't find any functions to calculate number of polytomies, and related metrics.